-As of September 25, the McCord Museum will celebrate Christian Dior with its exhibition dedicated to this key figure from haute couture’s golden age.
+Since September 25, the McCord Museum celebrates Christian Dior with its exhibition dedicated to this key figure from haute couture’s golden age.
 In addition to examples from most of the haute couture collections launched by Christian Dior, the Museum has in its possession three paper patterns from the house of Dior dating from the late 1950s—of the type supplied to licensees who purchased the rights to make reproductions.

 This obviously means respecting the cut and materials, but above all respecting the techniques specific to couture from the era.
-To help achieve this goal, some twenty Dior evening and cocktail dresses from the McCord Museum’s collection, some of which will be presented in the Christian Dior exhibition, are serving as references for the architecture of the three dresses and the fabrics that best reflect the tradition of the French couture house.
+To help achieve this goal, some twenty Dior evening and cocktail dresses from the McCord Museum’s collection, some of which are presented in the Christian Dior exhibition, served as references for the architecture of the three dresses and the fabrics that best reflect the tradition of the French couture house.